xtofs/abstract-csdl/acsdl.md

 ## Abstract CSDL model

-This document describes the abstract CSDL model elements of OData 4.01.
+This section describes the abstract CSDL model elements (aka meta model) of OData 4.01.

 ### Table of contents